 25.07 - 2018.
-Category: News Large Russian-Chinese-British oil study in Western SaharaWith all multinational oil companies in occupied Western Sahara having abandoned their activities, the Moroccan government is trying to catch interest of new investors for further illegal oil exploration.
+Category: Archive 2018 Large Russian-Chinese-British oil study in Western SaharaWith all multinational oil companies in occupied Western Sahara having abandoned their activities, the Moroccan government is trying to catch interest of new investors for further illegal oil exploration.
 Russian and Chinese state-owned companies, commissioned by a UK firm, are behind a large exploration programme.

 16.12 - 2011.
 Category: Archive 2011 Russian fleet should leave occupied Western Sahara This week, the EU pulled its fleet out of Western Sahara, a territory largely occupied by Morocco.
 The Russian industrial trawlers should follow the European example, Western Sahara Resource Watch (WSRW) demanded today.
 Press release, WSRW, 16 Dec 2011.